CSE-110-Group-29/Electric-Pomato/specs/adrs/020421-tasklist-class-backend.md

 13. ~~The "I need another Pomodoro!" and "I finished!" buttons are actually a single button that's toggleable, and the way the TaskList behaves is dependent on which button is displayed by the end of the break timer.
 If the button displays the former, then the TaskList doesn't change.
 Subsequently, the task displayed on top of the screen doesn't change either.
 If the button displays the latter, then the TaskList will move the finished task to the completed section and pull up the next task.
 The default option for the button is "I need another Pomodoro!"
 However, once the actual number of Pomodoros exceeds that of the estimated number of Pomodoros, then the application will "flip" the button.~~ Update: the buttons are no longer being used.
 Instead, they are supplanted by a checkbox.
 Below are the reasons why the development team decided to make that change.
     - The team felt it was a bit weird to see a default button text of "I need another Pomodoro!"
 In this case of a button, it would make more sense to gray out the button.
     - Toggling the button without any explanation is going to be confusing for the end user.
-    - The team also thought about warning the user before "flipping" button, but even with that feature, it would still be akward for the user.
+    - The team also thought about warning the user before "flipping" button, but even with that feature, it would still be awkward for the user.
 Thus, a checkbox feels a lot more intuitive to use.
     - The only time the checkbox won't appear is on the last task.
 The checkbox will be replaced by an "End Day" button, which will pull up the prompt that asks if the user wants to create a new session or review the session they just completed.
     - The team also discussed the option of making it a prompt instead, but they agreed that it's not a good idea.
 It makes sense from a UI/UX perspective to prompt the end user, but the constant pop-up can become an annoying vexation.
 14. ~~An input box that takes in integer inputs for the expected Pomodoro count should suffice.
 Update: the development team is now using a slider to get the expected Pomodoro count from the user.~~ Update 2: the development team has extra time to make this part of the task list look a bit nicer.
 Instead of using a slider, the team has now supplanted it with 5 blank tomatoes side by side.
 Hovering over the tomatoes highlights the one that the cursor is over as well as all tomoatoes to the left of it, which indicates the estimated number of Pomodoros for the task.